eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

     - esp.
 V (1994) [Bifurcation and Catastrophe](https://www.amazon.com/Dynamical-Systems-Bifurcation-Encyclopaedia-Mathematical/dp/0387181733/)

-## Glossary of Things What Have Dots or Dot-Adjacent Shapes
+# Glossary of Things That Have Dots or Dot-Adjacent Shapes

 Unfortunately the fonts used in markdown on the blog are not the greatest at rendering nicely for some of the chosen syntax, especially